 From Erasmus bridge, head to The Euromast tower (get a ticket in advance) across the Het Park.
 If you’re ahead of schedule, take your time to visit one of the nearby art museums such as Boymans-Van Beuningen or Beuningen Kuntshal, otherwise, head straight to the top of Rotterdam.

-Built in the year 1960 by Hugh Maaskand and J.P. van Eastern as a symbol of the international flower and garden exhibition, the Euromast tower offers the best views of Rotterdam from its observation platform.
+Built in the year 1960 by Hugh Maaskand and J.P. van Eastern as a symbol of the international flower and garden exhibition, the Euromast tower offers the best views of the city from its observation platform.
 You can try a cocktail at the bar, take the rotating glass elevator that takes you up to 185 meters, or even spend the night here!

 Have Dinner at Delfshaven

 You will find the Delfshaven district next to the Euromast tower, and it is a must on things to do in Rotterdam.
-Situated on the right bank of the Nieuwe Maas river, the district is important to Rotterdam because it is one of the few places where you can still feel the atmosphere of pre-war Rotterdam.
+Situated on the right bank of the Nieuwe Maas river, the district is important to the city because it is one of the few places where you can still feel the atmosphere of pre-war Rotterdam.
 Have dinner and an authentic Rotterdam beer at De Pelgrim or Het Eethuisje van Delfshaven.
 Looking for something a little different?
 Try De smaak van Afrika!

 Shop And Party at The Cool District